• Ten Picture-Perfect Villages to visit in the Cotswolds

 Both villages are popular with tourists but retain a sense of peace and tranquillity.
 Visitors can enjoy walking, cycling, and fishing in the surrounding countryside or simply relax and soak up the atmosphere of these charming villages.

 Upper Slaughter: As you walk into the village, you are immediately struck by its beauty.
 The honey-coloured stone cottages cluster around the village green, and the River Eye flows through the heart of the village.
-There are several historic buildings in Upper Slaughter, including the 12th-century church and the Old Manor House.
+There are several historic buildings in Upper Slaughter, including the 12th-century church and Lords of the Manor.

 Lower Slaughter: Lower Slaughter may slightly larger than Upper Slaughter, but it is just as picturesque.
 The River Eye flows through the village, and several stone bridges cross the river.
 The Old Mill is one of Lower Slaughter’s most popular tourist attractions.
 It is a working watermill, and visitors can learn about the history of milling in the Cotswolds.